On Bayesian Mechanics: A Physics of and by Beliefs: Introduction

 It is often said that systems that are able to preserve their organisation over time, such as living systems, appear to resist the entropic decay and dissipation that are dictated by the second law of thermodynamics (this view is often attributed to Schr\"odinger, \cite{Schrodinger1944}).
-This is, in fact, untrue, and something of a sleight of hand: self-organising systems, and living systems in particular, not only conform to the second law of thermodynamics, which states that the internal entropy of an isolated system always increases, but conform to it exceptionally well\textemdash yet in doing so, they also maintain their structural integrity \cite{Ueltzhoffer2020, Ueltzhoffer2021}.
-The foundations of Bayesian mechanics have been laid out by the physics of complex adaptive systems and the study of natural and artificial intelligence.
-These foundational methods and tools have been applied to develop mathematical theories and computational models, allowing us to study the seemingly paradoxical emergence of stable structure as a special case of entropic dissipation \cite{Nicolis1977, Prigogine1978, England2015}.
+This is, in fact, untrue, and something of a sleight of hand, as Schr\"odinger himself knew well: self-organising systems, and living systems in particular, not only conform to the second law of thermodynamics, which states that the internal entropy of an isolated system always increases, but conform to it exceptionally well\textemdash and in doing so, they also maintain their structural integrity \cite{Schrodinger1944, morowitz2007energy, still2012thermodynamics, perunov2016statistical, jeffery2019statistical, Ueltzhoffer2020, Ueltzhoffer2021}.
+The foundations of Bayesian mechanics have been laid out by the pioneers of the physics of complex adaptive systems and of the study of natural and artificial intelligence.
+Bayesian mechanics builds on these foundational methods and tools, which have been applied to develop mathematical theories and computational models, allowing us to study the seemingly paradoxical emergence of stable structure as a special case of entropic dissipation \cite{Nicolis1977, Prigogine1978, England2015}.
 Bayesian mechanics has origins in variational principles from other fields of physics and statistics, such as Jaynes' principle of maximum entropy \cite{Jaynes1957} and the principle of stationary action, and draws on a broad, multidisciplinary array of results from information theory and geometry \cite{Mackay2003, amari, parr-info-geo}, cybernetics and artificial intelligence \cite{Barlow1961, Barlow1974}, computational neuroscience \cite{Edelman2001, Montague2012}, gauge theories for statistical inference and statistical physics \cite{polettini, Friston2015, Sengupta2016, Sengupta2017, Sakthivadivel2022b}, as well as stochastic thermodynamics and non-equilibrium physics \cite{seifert_stochastic_2012, England2015, parr_markov_2020}.
-Bayesian mechanics builds on these tools and technologies, allowing us to write down mechanical theories for the particular class of physical systems that look as if as if they are estimating posterior probability densities over the causes of their observations.
+Bayesian mechanics builds on these tools and technologies, allowing us to write down mechanical theories for the particular class of physical systems that look as if as if they are estimating posterior probability densities over (i.e., estimating and updating their beliefs about) the causes of their observations.